 HOW TO CLEAN YOUR ENGINE BAY

-To start off, let’s cover sensitive areas like the intake, alternator, battery, and other electrical components so they don’t get water on them.
+To start off, let’s cover sensitive areas like the intake, alternator, distributor, battery, battery terminals, and other electrical components so they don’t get water on them.
 We like to cover those areas with a microfiber towel and then cover them with a plastic bag to be extra sure that they don’t get water on them.

 Spray All Clean on surfaces and allow it to penetrate for 15-30 seconds and start scrubbing.
 To clean large, flat areas, you can use a Grey Flagged Tip Brush.
 To clean hard to reach areas, you can use a Red Rocket Brush.
 It’s flexible and bendable and fits virtually anywhere.
-For intricate details, you can use the Boar’s Hair Brush to fit into areas where larger brushes don’t fit!
+For intricate details, you can use the detailing brush like the Boar’s Hair Brush to fit into areas where larger brushes don’t fit!

 Finally, grab a water-based dressing like VRP to add a deep black shine back to your engine bay!

 Cleaning your engine is a time when you can thoroughly inspect parts and areas you normally don’t see.
 Getting in depth with the drivetrain, suspension, braking, and structural components is a prime time to diagnose any faults and fix small problems before they leave you stranded in the wilderness, or worse… Prevent accidents by checking the throttle for proper action.
 Take the time to check all hoses and lines are in place and free of breaks and cracks while cleaning engines.
 Look for loose bolts or frayed belts around harnesses and safety restraints.
-Find oil leaks early to save an engine, and replace a strut in lieu of a leaky fork seal to make landings much softer and safer.
+Find coolant and oil leaks and early to save an engine, and replace a strut in lieu of a leaky fork seal to make landings much softer and safer.
 Keep your machine clean and 100% functional to ensure safe operation during every detail!

 Detail Spray & Cleaning